 These deals and the constant onslaught of others like them aren’t top-dollar redemptions, by any means.
 But you will never see those rates to get to Colombia, Peru, or Europe on any other airline.

 How to Do It: Delta occasionally rolls out enhanced offers for its suite of American Express SkyMiles cards, so stay tuned to our running list of the best credit card offers each month.

 Otherwise, check out the American Express Platinum card.
-You can earn up to 100,000 points after spending $5,000 within three months, and then transfer them to Delta to book a great flash sale.
+You can earn up to 225,000 points (or more!) after spending $5,000 within three months, and then transfer them to Delta to book a great flash sale.

 Fly the World’s Best Business Class to South Africa for 75,000 Miles

 Great cities like Johannesburg or Cape Town should be on everyone’s list.
 But with 26 to 30 or more hours of travel time, it’s not for the faint of heart.
 It’s one of the longest trips in the world.

 So why not do it in the world’s best business class?
 You can use American AAdvantage miles to fly in a Qatar Airways Qsuite all the way from the U.S. to South Africa, with a stop in Doha (DOH) on the way.

 But what makes this so outstanding is that American only charges 75,000 AAdvantage miles for that long journey.
 That’s just 5,000 miles more than the nonstop from the U.S. to the Middle East – despite the fact that you’re tacking on another 10-hour flight in business class!